The information on this page applies to borrowers in these programs:

 Yes, the automatic forbearance applies to defaulted loans.

 Yes, borrowers already in collections should remain in collections.
-However, no interest should accrue on their loans for the period March 13, 2020 through December 31, 2020, and loan servicers should place borrowers in an administrative forbearance during that time period.
+However, no interest should accrue on their loans for the period March 13, 2020, until a ruling has been made regarding the debt relief program, or June 30, 2023, whichever comes first, and loan servicers should place borrowers in an administrative forbearance during that period.

 For loans already in collections, will borrower-paid collection costs be waived during this period?